unleashit/npm-library/packages/login/readme.md

 ```
 ### CSS
-Basic css can be imported if desired: `import '@unleashit/login/dist/style.css';` .
-Class names use a CSS modules hash to avoid name collisions.
+Basic css can be imported if desired: `import '@unleashit/login/dist/style.css';` but please see CSS in the main readme of the repo for more info.

 ### Props